Bellevue House renewal

 The stories being presented at Bellevue House are as much about personal identity as they are about national identity.
 Canada is difficult to define—it cannot be summarized by a single moment, culture, or person.
 A constantly evolving place, even before it became a country in 1867, Canada is as Macdonald has been remembered, constantly changing over time.

-Through experiences at Bellevue House, visitors engage with different viewpoints on history.
-They are also invited to participate and share thoughts, becoming part of a larger discussion about Canadian history.
+Through the experiences at Bellevue House, visitors engage with different viewpoints on history.
+They are also invited to participate by sharing their thoughts and becoming part of a larger discussion about Canadian history.

 - Date modified :